Collin-Bos/CoD2-Coloured-Name-Generator/README.md

-# CoD2 Coloured Name Generator 🎮🎨
+# CoD2 Coloured Name Generator

 ![Example Output](./example-output.png)

 A console-based tool for generating colorful usernames for **Call of Duty 2**.
-This tool allows you to visually craft names with in-game compatible color codes, experiment with different styles, and output formats, including copy-paste ready `/name` commands.
+This tool allows you to visually craft names with in-game compatible color codes, experiment with different styles, and output formats.

 ---